Asha-Pareek/Customer-Segmentation/README.md

 # Approach
 1. There are 2627 rows in test, out of which 2332 are already available in train data.
 2. Need to predict only for 295 rows (11%)
-3. Used XGBoost for predicting lables for these 295 observations.
+3. Used XGBoost or KNN for predicting lables for these 295 observations.